cyishere/zhouzhou-rocks/src/pages/about.md

 ---
 ![a Chinese Scrennwriter.
 Writes in English and Chinese.](/assets/images/个人图片-圆形.png "ZhouZhou")

 Hello!
 It's a pleasure to meet you here!
-I am Zhou Zhou, you can call me Jojo.
+I am Zhou Zhou.

 I am a Chinese screenwriter.

 After graduating from Beijing Normal University, I got my first job as a screenwriter.
 I joined a comedy crew in Hunan.
 Unfortunately, I failed because I couldn't stand the weather.
 I finished one season's writing, and then I went back to Beijing to get things going.